Chris Gamble: Carolina Panthers

-The Carolina Panthers selected Gamble in the first round (28th overall) in the 2004 NFL Draft.
-Gamble was the fourth cornerback drafted in 2004.
+The Carolina Panthers selected Gamble in the first round (28th overall) in the 2004 NFL draft.
+The Panthers originally held the 31st overall pick, but began assessing the possibility of selecting Gamble when he continued to go unselected after the mid-first round concluded.
+Upon reviewing the teams preceding them, the Panthers expected the Indianapolis Colts would select Gamble at 29th overall following the departures of cornerbacks Walt Harris and David Macklin in free agency.
+In order to advance their position ahead of the Colts, the Panthers traded their first round pick (31st overall) and a fourth round pick (127th overall) in the 2004 NFL Draft to the San Francisco 49ers and received the 28th overall pick in return and promptly used it to draft Gamble.
+He was the fourth cornerback drafted in 2004.

+On July 30, 2004, the Carolina Panthers signed Gamble to a five–year, $7.50 million rookie contract that included an initial signing bonus of $2.75 million.

 Head coach John Fox named Gamble the starting cornerback to begin the regular season, alongside Ricky Manning.

 In 2004, Chris became the first rookie defensive player in Carolina Panthers history to start all 16 games, and earned Pro Football Weekly All-Rookie honors after establishing a Panthers rookie record with six interceptions, placing him in third in the NFL in interceptions.

-In 2005, Gamble led the Panthers once again with 7 interceptions, ranking him fourth in the NFL.
+In 2005, Gamble led the Panthers once again with seven interceptions, ranking him fourth in the NFL.

 In 2006, Gamble once again led the team in interceptions.
 He tied teammates Ken Lucas and Richard Marshall with three interceptions each.

-In 2007, he finished the year with 50 tackles with only 1 interception.

-In 2008, he finished the year with 3 interceptions and he also tied for third in the NFL in passes defended with 19.
+In 2007, he finished the year with 50 tackles and one interception.
+In 2008, he finished the year with three interceptions and was tied for third in the NFL in passes defended with 19.

-Through Gamble's career milestones, the Panthers rewarded him on November 28, 2008 to a six-year $53 million contract with $23 million guaranteed, making him one of the highest-paid defensive backs in the league.
+On November 28, 2008, the Carolina Panthers signed Gamble to a six–year, $52.75 million contract extension that included $23.25 million guaranteed and an initial signing bonus of $6.00 million.

 On March 8, 2013, Gamble was released by the Panthers.
 He played nine seasons in Carolina and holds the franchise record for interceptions with 27.
 On March 11, 2013, Gamble retired.

 Panthers franchise records

-'s NFL off-season, Chris Gamble held at least 3 Panthers franchise records, including:
+Chris Gamble set three Panthers franchise records, including: